KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 ### A1: Soumon Swordsmanship

-* Kazuha's 1st ascension passive applies aura before the plunge damage, allowing kazuha to Swirl off of no aura on enemies, but also adding the risk of not swirling if the applied aura reacts with an existing aura and removing. - [Vherax\#5321](https://i.imgur.com/7n0rlWE.mp4)
+* Kazuha's 1st ascension passive applies aura before the plunge damage, allowing Kazuha to Swirl off of no aura on enemies, but also adding the risk of not swirling if the applied aura reacts with an existing aura and removing. - [Vherax\#5321](https://i.imgur.com/7n0rlWE.mp4)

 ### A4: Poetics of Fuubutsu